wyounas/wyounas.github.io/_posts/2025-12-23-how-to-help-santa-claus-concurrently.md

 ltl live_progress { [] ((r_request || e_request) -> <> (delivering || consulting)) }
 ```

 One important role of a liveness property is to avoid vacuous correctness.
-For example, a safety property such as _[] (delivering -> reindeer_waiting == 9)_ can hold even if delivering is never true.
-In contrast, this liveness property rules out executions where a request remains pending forever without Santa ever entering a delivery or consultation step, in other words, it checks that the system makes progress once a request is pending.
+For example, a safety property such as _[] (delivering -> reindeer_waiting == 9)_ can hold even if _delivering_ is never true.
+In contrast, this liveness property rules out executions where a request remains pending forever without Santa ever taking a delivery or consultation step—in other words, it checks that some service step eventually occurs whenever a request is pending.

 When we run the model in SPIN, all safety and liveness properties pass.
 In separate runs, SPIN explored about 5 million states while checking _safety_delivery_ and _mutex_santa_, and about 7 million states while checking the liveness property and found no counterexamples.
 In a similar fashion, we can also specify and check the precedence property.